Types of Medicare Advantage

 HMO plans are the most common type of Medicare Advantage plan.
 They require you to use doctors, hospitals, and other providers within the plan's network, except in emergencies.
 You'll typically need to choose a primary care physician (PCP) who coordinates your care and provides referrals to specialists.

 HMO plans tend to have lower premiums and out-of-pocket costs compared to other plan types, but they offer less flexibility in choosing providers.
 If you see a doctor outside the network (other than in an emergency), you'll usually pay the full cost yourself.
+For a detailed comparison of network rules, see our guide on HMO vs PPO Medicare Advantage plans.

 PPO Plans: Preferred Provider Organization